-DMHS are the first point of contact for students with disabilities, long-term medical and mental health conditions, and Specific Learning Difficulties such as dyslexia.
+DMHS are the first point of contact for students with disabilities, long term medical and mental health conditions, and Specific Learning Difficulties such as dyslexia.
 DMHS can help you to create My Adjustments which is a way of putting in place agreed "reasonable adjustments" to support your studies.
-Visit lse.ac.uk/disability to find out more.
+Advisers in DMHS can potentially set up one-to-one learning support, mentoring and help you access assistive technology designed to remove barriers to studying.
+The earlier that you let DMHS know about your condition the earlier they can work with you to put appropriate support in place.
+For more detailed information about My Adjustments, and to apply for My Adjustments, visit Ise.ac.uk/myadjustments